nihonjinjyanai/wikifeet-dl/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [yarn](https://yarnpkg.com/getting-started) to install wikifeet-dl.

 if the model is on wikifeet
 ```bash